ow-mods/owml/docs/content/pages/guides/getting_started.md

 2. We subscribe to the scene loaded event to output a message to the log when the SolarSystem scene is loaded.

 You may have noticed we use the ModHelper field to achieve console output, ModHelper is a collection of utilities your mod can use to do a variety of things.
 It's covered in the "Mod Helper" section of the site.

+!!! alert-warning "Warning"
+    There's only one `ModBehaviour` allowed per-mod, to add more components, you'll need to use `AddComponent<>` within your mod behaviour class.

 ## Building The Mod